jpcook72/jpcook72/README.md

 # Hi, I'm John

 Below, you can find some of my personal software engineering projects.
-I primarily work in full-stack JavaScript (React and Vue on the front-end), but I'm always looking to learn new tech.
+I primarily work in TypeScript/JavaScript with Node and React, but I'm always looking to learn new tech.

 ## Projects:
 ### [PostgreSQL code-generator](https://github.com/jpcook72/PostgreSQL-code-generator)